Wild Bergamot

 Issues and Troubleshooting

-While Wild Bergamot is relatively low maintenance, it can still encounter a few issues.
-Powdery mildew is a common problem to watch out for, characterized by white, powdery spots on the leaves.
-To prevent this fungal issue:
+Powdery mildew is a common fungal disease affecting Wild Bergamot, causing white, powdery spots on the leaves.
+To prevent and manage this issue:

-• Ensure your plants have good air circulation
+• Ensure good air circulation around the plants

-• Consider planting mildew-resistant varieties like ‘Marshall’s Delight’ or ‘Jacob Cline’5
+• Consider growing mildew-resistant varieties like ‘Marshall’s Delight’ or ‘Jacob Cline’5

 • 18-24 inches of space between plants